sybrew/the-seo-framework/readme.txt

 WordPress 5.1 through 5.4 are no longer supported.
 Here's why:

-* [Over 66% of all WordPress sites](https://wordpress.org/about/stats/) are using version 5.5 or later.
+* [Over 66% of all WordPress sites](https://wordpress.org/about/stats/) are using WordPress v5.5 or later.
 * Newer versions of WordPress are faster, more reliable, and easier to work with; for both you and us.
 * Supporting past versions takes time away that's better used implementing new features.

+PHP 5.6 through 7.1 are no longer supported.
+Here's why:

+* [Almost 80% of all WordPress sites](https://wordpress.org/about/stats/) are using PHP v7.2 or later.
+* Newer versions of PHP are faster and more secure.
+For us, they're also easier to work with.
+* Again, supporting past versions takes time away that's better used implementing new features.

 **Support the development**